na-na-hi/renget/archive/cbqwo3.md

 Y: "What he requires is not sympathy, but discipline.
 Luckily he has time to learn some before he can become a danger."

+!!!
+Info Slices of Life
+Y: "His direct way of dealing with situations is praiseworthy."

+A: I must say that the boy has a *familiar* way of doing things.
+Tsuchigumo may disagree, but I think he handled that dirty old man quite well."

+Y: "Indeed.
+My only fear is that his honesty of action will be unlearned.
+It may be best to have one of my cousins teach him the way of the sword."

+A: "Oh, how easily you change your tune!
+Were you not speaking callously of poor Kazuo but a week ago?"

+Y: "And my thoughts have not shifted.
+I simply see now that the discipline he needs cannot be found in a shinobi."

 >Sarurata, "The Retarded Orphan"
 Y: "He should consider himself lucky that the Academy is even willing to teach him.